aws-samples/step-functions-workflows-collection/sfn-query-large-datasets-sam/README.md

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-6. Note the outputs from the SAM deployment process.
+6. Note the outputs from the SAM deployment process (also visible in CloudFormation Stack details).
 These contain the resource names and/or ARNs which are used for testing:

     * ```GlueCrawler```: Name of the Glue Crawler which is used.
     * ```BucketName```: Name of the bucket which is used for the Glue Database.